 It’s that time of year to create a winning plan for next year.
-As part of the Annual Planning process, you will be reviewing last year’s success and failures.
-As part of that exercise, I encourage you to do a detailed analysis of your products or services and the margins on each.
+To create an annual plan, you will be reviewing last year’s successes and failures.
+As part of that exercise, I encourage you to analyze your products or services and the margins on each.
 It’s good if you compare this to last year’s analysis to see if your margins are beginning to slip or if they are stable.
-If you are not introducing enough fresh new offerings or incrementally improving your existing offerings, you will most likely see your margins eroding.
+If you are not introducing enough fresh offerings or incrementally improving your existing offerings, you will likely see your margins eroding.
 I would also ask you to do an audit of how many new products or services you brought to market successfully last year and what percentage of your total sales they make up.
 Hopefully, it’s at least 5-10%.
 If not, there is an opportunity for improvement.

 Why am I asking you to do the exercise above?
 Because if you do not focus enough on innovation, you are going to experience the problems that a lack of innovation creates such as:

 - Pricing pressure